supechicken/crdyboot/README.md

 The main bootloader code is in the `crdyboot` subdirectory:

     cd crdyboot

+One-time step to build OVMF:

+    ./build_ovmf.py

-To build both 64-bit and 32-bit UEFI targets:
+To build crdyboot for both 64-bit and 32-bit UEFI targets:

     ./build.py